chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 > **SHIPWRECK CAVERN, TAIL - DAY (PRESENT)**

-- Chyron: TAIL - TWO WEEKS LATER
+- Chyron: TAIL - ONE WEEK LATER
 - Raya and Tuk-Tuk follow a river, which has now gone down to a small trickle.
 It flows into an old wrecked ship, surrounded by old whale bones, trash, etc.
 - She enters inside the shipwreck
 - She repeats the ritual.
 	- "Sisudatu… I don’t know if you’re listening.
 I’ve searched every river to find you.
 And now I’m here at the very last one.
 I trusted too much, and I broke the world… Sisudatu, I just really… really want my *bà* back.
 Please."
 - Magic happens, Sisu appears!
 - Raya: “I need to catch you up on a few things…” CUT transition;
 - "What?!
 This is bad.
 I’ve been asleep for 500 years, you brought back the Druun, and none of my brothers and sisters came back?
 Why didn’t they come back?" #todo